Landing builder

 Start with the common settings, then tune the category-specific fields and generate a ready-to-use JSON prompt.

-Quick start
+Quick start and presets

 SaaS demo landing